Acton Burnell Castle: Initial building

-The manor house was built in 1284 by Robert Burnell, Bishop of Bath and Wells, friend and advisor to King Edward I. Its position was important at the time because it was near to the old Roman road of Watling Street.
-The extent of the estate is not known, as much of the building has been completely destroyed or remains undiscovered.
+The manor house was built in 1284 by Robert Burnell, Bishop of Bath and Wells, friend and advisor to King Edward I. Its position was important at the time because it was near the old Roman road of Watling Street.
+The extent of the estate is not known, as much of the building has been destroyed or remains undiscovered.
 It would have been substantial enough to accommodate Edward I and his retinue, soldiers and advisers, but was never an actual castle.

 Robert Burnell was granted a royal licence to crenellate and fortify the manor on 28 January 1284, a benefit only extended to trusted people.
 The building was rectangular with a tower at each corner.
 It was three storeys high consisting of a hall, solar, bedrooms, offices, chapel and kitchen.
 Robert Burnell also built the nearby Church of St Mary and the surrounding village.

-Prior to this, in the autumn of 1283, Edward I had held a Parliament at Acton Burnell, presumably in the adjacent great barn, the only building large enough.
+Before this, in the autumn of 1283, Edward I had held a Parliament at Acton Burnell, presumably in the adjacent great barn, the only building large enough.
 It is significant in that it was the first time in English history that the law-making process included the Commons.
 The law passed became known as the Statute of Acton Burnell, a law giving protection to creditors, indicating the increasing significance of traders during those times.